Line bundles on perfectoid covers: case of good reduction: Picard groups of perfectoid covers

-\end{Lemma} \begin{proof} That the second map is an isomorphism follows from the same lifting argument as in Lemma~\ref{l:bOx-in-arbitrary-char}, using that $\O_{\mathfrak X}/p$ is acyclic on $\mathfrak X$.
-The cited lemma proves that the first map is an isomorphism.
-We note that \cite[\S6]{Lutkebohmert_RigidCurves} has a running assumption that $K$ is algebraically closed, but this is not used for the proof of the relevant Lemmas~6.2.3-4. \end{proof} \begin{Remark} Many variants of this lemma with different proofs can be found in the literature for different assumptions on $K$: The earliest is by Gerritzen \cite[\S4]{Gerritzen-ZerlegungPicard} for discrete $K$, one can then even relax conditions on $\mathfrak X$ as shown by Hartl--L\"utkebohmert \cite[Lemma 2.1]{HartlLutk}.
+This follows from the long exact sequence of $H^0(\mathfrak X,-)$ applied to \Cref{l:barO-computes-line-bundles-on-special-fibre}.1 below. \end{proof} \begin{Remark} Many variants of this lemma with different proofs can be found in the literature for different assumptions on $K$: The earliest is by Gerritzen \cite[\S4]{Gerritzen-ZerlegungPicard} for discrete $K$, one can then even relax conditions on $\mathfrak X$ as shown by Hartl--L\"utkebohmert \cite[Lemma 2.1]{HartlLutk}.
 For algebraically closed $K$, it is shown by Bosch--L\"utkebohmert \cite[Lemma~8.11]{BL-stable-reduction-II}.
 Heinrich--van der Put consider stable $K$ \cite[\S1]{H-vdP_Picard}.
 The case of perfectoid $K$, which are rarely stable, can also be deduced from the algebraically closed case by Galois descent.
-We sketch the argument:

-By Corollary~\ref{c:Gabber-Ramero}, we can reduce to considering a finite Galois extension $L|K$.
-The unramified case follows from Cartan--Leray sequences for $X$ and $\mathfrak X$ using Lemma~\ref{l:barO-computes-line-bundles-on-special-fibre} below.